Sergey Brin: Early life and education

-Brin was born on August 21, 1973, in Moscow in the Soviet Union, to Russian Jewish parents, Mikhail and Eugenia Brin, both graduates of Moscow State University (MSU).
-His father is a retired mathematics professor at the University of Maryland, and his mother a researcher at NASA's Goddard Space Flight Center.
+Sergey Mikhailovich Brin was born on August 21, 1973, in Moscow, Soviet Union, to Russian Jewish parents, Mikhail and Eugenia Brin (1948–2024), both graduates of Moscow State University (MSU).
+His father is a retired mathematics professor at the University of Maryland, and his mother was a researcher at NASA's Goddard Space Flight Center.

 The Brin family lived in a three-room apartment in central Moscow, which they also shared with Sergey's paternal grandmother.
-In 1977, after his father returned from a mathematics conference in Warsaw, Poland, Mikhail Brin announced that it was time for the family to emigrate.
+In 1977, after his father returned from a mathematics conference in Warsaw, Poland, Mikhail Brin announced because of anti-Semitism in Soviet Union, that it was time for the family to emigrate.
 They formally applied for their exit visa in September 1978, and as a result, his father was "promptly fired".
 For related reasons, his mother had to leave her job.
 For the next eight months, without any steady income, they were forced to take on temporary jobs as they waited, afraid their request would be denied as it was for many refuseniks.
 In May 1979, they were granted their official exit visas and were allowed to leave the country.

 The Brin family lived in Vienna and Paris while Mikhail Brin secured a teaching position at the University of Maryland with help from Anatole Katok.
 During this time, the Brin family received support and assistance from the Hebrew Immigrant Aid Society.
 They arrived in the United States on October 25, 1979.

-Brin attended elementary school at Paint Branch Montessori School in Adelphi, Maryland, but he received further education at home; his father, a professor in the department of mathematics at the University of Maryland, encouraged him to learn mathematics and his family helped him retain his Russian-language skills.
-He attended Eleanor Roosevelt High School, Maryland.
-In September 1990, Brin enrolled in the University of Maryland, where he received his Bachelor of Science from the Department of Computer Science in 1993 with honors in computer science and mathematics at the age of 19.
+He attended Eleanor Roosevelt High School.
+In September 1990, Brin enrolled in the University of Maryland, where he received his Bachelor of Science from the Department of Computer Science in 1993 with honors in computer science and high honors in mathematics at the age of 19.
 In 1993, he interned at Wolfram Research, the developers of Mathematica.

-Brin began his graduate study in computer science at Stanford University on a graduate fellowship from the National Science Foundation, receiving a M.S. in computer science in 1995.
+Brin began his graduate study in computer science at Stanford University on a graduate fellowship from the National Science Foundation, receiving an M.S. in computer science in 1995.
 As of 2008, he was on leave from his PhD studies at Stanford.